Vishukaneki/Heart-Disease-Detection-Using-ML/README.md

 Cardiovascular diseases, particularly heart disease, stand out as a leading cause of death across the world.
 Heart disease often progresses silently, with symptoms appearing only in advanced stages.
 Early detection and accurate risk assessment are crucial in preventing and managing heart diseases.
 This research aims to use data visualization techniques and machine learning models to develop a reliable and efficient tool that can assist healthcare professionals in identifying individuals at risk of heart disease, ultimately leading to improved patient outcomes and reduced healthcare costs.

 ## Previous Work
 In medical science, various machine learning algorithms are actively utilized for data analysis and advancement.
 Recent research in healthcare has showcased instances of machine learning utilization, such as identifying COVID-19 through X-rays, detecting tumors via MRIs, and predicting cardiac issues.
-Studies have employed algorithms like Random Forest, Decision Tree Classifier, Multilayer Perceptron, and XGBoost to predict cardiovascular diseases, demonstrating the efficacy of these models in clinical settings  .
+Studies have employed algorithms like Random Forest, Decision Tree Classifier, Multilayer Perceptron, and XGBoost to predict cardiovascular diseases, demonstrating the efficacy of these models in clinical settings.

 ## Methodology

 ### Dataset
 The Cleveland Heart Disease dataset, available in the UCI Machine Learning Repository, was used for this research.
 The dataset consists of 76 attributes, but we focused on a subset of 13 features used in previous studies.
-These features include age, sex, chest pain type (cp), resting blood pressure (trestbps), serum cholesterol (chol), fasting blood sugar (fbs), maximum heart rate achieved (thalach), exercise-induced angina (exang), ST depression (oldpeak), slope of the peak exercise ST segment (slope), number of major vessels (ca), and types of defect (thal).
+These features include age, sex, chest pain type (cp), resting blood pressure (trestbps), serum cholesterol (chol), fasting blood sugar (fbs), maximum heart rate achieved (thalach), exercise-induced angina (exang), ST depression (oldpeak), slope of the peak exercise (slope), number of major vessels (ca), and types of defect (thal).
 The target variable, `disease_present`, was mapped to binary values indicating the absence or presence of heart disease.

 ### Computational Resources and Tools Used
 The project was implemented using Python within a Jupyter Notebook environment, utilizing essential libraries such as Matplotlib, Seaborn, Scikit-learn, NumPy, and Pandas.
 No extra computational resources were required beyond standard CPU cores.